lukaszkorecki/command-center/README.md

 # Setup

 1. Fork this repo
-2. Tweak `my-packages.el` to suit your needs
+2. Tweak `./package/my.el` to suit your needs (you can check out mine for inspiration)
 2. run `make`
-3. Edit `init.el` to load your customizations and such
+3. Edit `init.el` to load packages and add your customisations